24 Sussex Drive

-24 Sussex Drive, originally called Gorffwysfa and usually referred to simply as 24 Sussex, is the official residence of the prime minister of Canada, in the New Edinburgh neighbourhood of Ottawa, Ontario.
+24 Sussex Drive (24, promenade Sussex) is the official residence of the prime minister of Canada, in the New Edinburgh neighbourhood of Ottawa, Ontario.
 Built between 1866 and 1868 by Joseph Merrill Currier, it has been the official home of the prime minister since 1951.
 It is one of two official residences made available to the prime minister, the Harrington Lake estate in nearby Gatineau Park being the other.
-24 Sussex has not been an actual residence since 2015.
+24 Sussex Drive has not been in use as a residence since 2015.

 History

-The house at 24 Sussex Drive was originally commissioned in 1866 by lumberman and Member of Parliament Joseph Merrill Currier as a wedding gift for his wife-to-be Hannah Wright.
+The house at 24 Sussex Drive was originally commissioned in 1866 by lumberman and member of Parliament Joseph Merrill Currier as a wedding gift for his wife-to-be Hannah Wright.
+The house was designed by Currier's brother, Massachusetts architect James Currier.
 It was completed in 1868 and Currier named it Gorffwysfa (place of rest).
+In 1870, Currier added a ballroom to the house to accommodate a visit by Prince Arthur, the future Duke of Connaught.

-It was sold for $30,000 in 1901, after Hannah Currier's death, to William Edwards.
+The house was sold for $30,000 in 1901, after Hannah Currier's death, to William Edwards, a lumber manufacturer, MP and future senator.
+In 1908, Edwards undertook a major renovation of the house adding a round tower, a porte-cochére and an ornate bay window.
+In the 1920s, the house passed to Edwards's nephew Gordon Edwards, who would later become an MP.

-Ownership by federal government

-In 1943, the Government of Canada used its power of expropriation to divest Gordon Edwards, nephew of William Edwards, of his title to the house, to consolidate Crown ownership of the lands along the Ottawa River.
+In 1943, the Government of Canada used its power of expropriation to divest Gordon Edwards of his title to the house, to consolidate Crown ownership of the lands along the Ottawa River.
 Edwards had fought the action, but eventually lost the dispute with the Canadian government in 1946 and died at the house later that year.
+Between 1946 and 1947, the house was used by the Australian High Commission.

+After several years of uncertainty, the government decided to refurbish the property as a residence for the prime minister, the renovations costing just over $500,000.
+In 1949, the Department of Public Works hired Toronto architecture firm Allward & Gouinlock to do a major renovation.
+They removed the turret, front porch and bay window; joined together windows and simplified arches.
+The result was a fusion of château and Georgian revival styles.